zerodevx/zero-md/README.md

 ## Version history

+**v1.2.0** - 2018-11-26
+* Since `HTMLImports` will soon be [deprecated](https://www.polymer-project.org/blog/2017-10-18-upcoming-changes), migrating webcomponent import pattern to ES Modules.
+* Update all CDN links to [jsDelivr](https://jsdelivr.com) and pin with semver.
+* Per [#6](https://github.com/zerodevx/zero-md/issues/6), use `getElementById` instead to prevent DOM exception error messages.

 **v1.1.0** - 2018-05-17
 * Add anchor links feature.
 * Update boilerplate to correct layout in Firefox.
 * Update CDN links for `markedjs` to v0.3.19 and `prismjs` to v1.14.0.

 **v1.0.0** - 2018-04-06
-* **Breaking changes**, first major release and incompatible with earlier v0.x versions.
+* **Breaking changes**, major release and incompatible with earlier v0.x versions.
-* **Completely re-written**, updated to 2018 patterns, and runs natively.
-Please read the docs and use this one instead.
+* **Completely re-written**, updated to 2018 patterns, removes the need for [Polymer](https://polymer-project.org) and runs natively for a no-sugar, low-fat diet.
+Please read the docs and upgrade accordingly.

 **v0.2.0** - 2015-10-23
 * Breaking changes and is incompatible with earlier versions.